d-keerthi123/BlueMind/README.md

 ### Tab Tracking
 * Listens to the `chrome.tabs.onActivated` API event, which fires every time the user changes tabs.
 * Records the URL, domain, category, timestamp, and duration for every tab visit.
-* Specifically flags academic $\rightarrow$ distraction context switches and logs them cleanly for running AFI statistical models.
+* Specifically flags academic → distraction context switches and logs them cleanly for running AFI statistical models.

+### Idle Detection
+* Uses the `chrome.idle` API with a 60-second detection interval.
+* Each session's time is split into `IdleSeconds` (user away from keyboard) and `ActiveSeconds` (genuine screen engagement).
+* The AFI calculation uses `ActiveSeconds` — not raw duration — for more accurate academic time measurement.

 ### Reminders
 * Leverages the `chrome.alarms` API to ensure background tasks survive browser minimization and system idle states.